Healthdirect Free Australian health advice you can count on.

 Penicillin

-If someone takes penicillin and experiences trouble breathing, swelling of the face, throat or tongue, wheeze or cough, difficulty talking, dizziness or collapse, it could be anaphylaxis.
-If the person carries an EpiPen, use it.
-Call an ambulance on triple zero (000).
-If they are unresponsive and not breathing normally, start CPR.
+If someone takes penicillin and has trouble breathing, swelling of the face, throat or tongue, wheeze or cough, difficulty talking, dizziness or collapse, it could be anaphylaxis.
+If the person carries an EpiPen or Anapen auto-injector, use it.
+Call triple zero (000) and ask for an ambulance.
+If they are unresponsive and not breathing, start CPR.

 What is penicillin?

-Penicillin is an antibiotic.
-It is used to treat infections caused by bacteria.
+Penicillin is used to treat infections caused by certain types of bacteria.
 It does not work on viral infections (such as colds and flu).

-Penicillin works on many types of bacterial infection, unless the infection is resistant to it.
+Penicillin works on many types of bacterial infections, but not if the bacteria is resistant (not susceptible) to it.

 Your doctor might prescribe you a type of penicillin if you have a:

-Tell your doctor if you have had an allergic reaction to any antibiotics in the past.
+Tell your doctor if you have ever had an allergic reaction to any antibiotics in the past.

 What should I do if I cannot get my antibiotics?

-Currently, there is a shortage of some antibiotics in Australia, such as amoxicillin, cefalexin and metronidazole.
+Currently, there is a shortage of some antibiotics in Australia, including amoxicillin and cefalexin.

-If you cannot get the medication that you need, speak to your pharmacist or doctor.
+If you cannot get the medicine that you need, speak to your pharmacist or doctor.
 They can advise on alternatives.
 For more information, visit Therapeutic Goods Administration (TGA).

 All medicines have side effects, as well as benefits.
 The common side effects of penicillin are usually mild.
 You might experience: